isaacs/node6-module-system-change/README.md

 ```

 I'm not sure if this is a good idea!
 It might be bad!
 It could
-load things that you don't want loaded, but at least it'd only happy
+load things that you don't want loaded, but at least it'd only happen
 as a *lower* priority lookup than the other established behavior that
 the module ecosystem has come to rely on.